Souravgoswami/jmblr/README.md

     You can pass command line arguments, and can solve multiple words with a go! ruby jmblr triangle ceissp deiorrw
     Any invalid jumble word will not be ignored.

-  4. You need the ncurses package to get it working properly.
-If it is not installed by default, you can install it from the        repository. ncurses is a very small program, just like this one.

   5. For more help, run ./jmblr.rb -h